elijose55/EliCloud/README.md

 - `sudo apt-get install kubectl`

 ## DEPLOYMENT SCRIPT
-To run the deployment script just replace the shown values with the public IPs of the instances from where you control the Kubernetes cluster in the EliCloud [EliCloud](https://github.com/elijose55/EliCloud/blob/master/EliCloud) file:
+To run the deployment script just replace the shown values with the public IPs of the instances from where you control the Kubernetes cluster in the [EliCloud](https://github.com/elijose55/EliCloud/blob/master/EliCloud) file:

 ```
 rm eli.ovpn